💡Top considerations for creating packaging for online stores vs. e-commerce

 - Rigid packaging offers a luxurious experience.
 However, it can be quite fragile.

-You don’t have much control over how your product is handled during the distribution process so it’s important to plan ahead and choose the best packaging that works for your product.
+You don’t have much control over how your product is handled during the distribution process so it’s important to plan ahead and choose packaging materials that will keep your products intact, even when stocked.

 Our recommendation is to choose the type of packaging that suits your niche industry and your goals.
-For example, are you looking to package cosmetics?
+For example, are you looking to package food?

 Keeping all components of your product intact for the display process of your packaging is very important to building a customer experience in-store.